Injoy Extracts CBG Oil (Tincture) - Extra Strength Formula - 10,000mg - 1oz

 CBG Benefits

 CBG acts as the first form of CBD, THC, and cannabichromene (CBC).
 CBG is a member of the CBG group of cannabinoids that includes cannabigerol acid (CBGA).
 The enzymes in a young hemp plant turn CBGA into cannabidiol acid (CBDA), tetrahydrocannabinol acid (THCA), or cannabichromene acid (CBCA).
 These acids then break down into CBD, CBC, or THC.
-Research suggests that CBG can kill bacteria, reduce inflammation, relieve pain, and resolve even more symptoms.
+Research suggests that CBG can kill bacteria, reduce inflammation, relieve pain, and resolve a range of other symptoms.

 What are the benefits of CBG?

-CBG works to fight inflammation, pain, nausea and works to slow the proliferation of cancer cells.
+CBG works to fight inflammation, pain, and nausea, and works to slow the proliferation of cancer cells.
 Research has shown it also significantly reduces intraocular eye pressure caused by glaucoma.
 Strains high in CBG will help treat inflammatory bowel disease, Crohn's disease, and cancer.

 For years, glaucoma patients have used THC-rich marijuana to treat their glaucoma, but what effect does CBG have on the disease?
 Studies have shown that cannabigerol and other cannabinoids work well to reduce intraocular pressure when given topically and systemically.
 While the amount of CBG in most marijuana strains may not be high enough to have an individual effect, this serves to boost the “entourage effect” theory that suggests that cannabinoids can work together towards a common purpose.